Trains in Germany

 Even though trains from Bari to Milan offer a scenic and breathtaking journey, that does not mean you should not look for ways to save money on your travel.
 A great tip for saving a little money is to book as far in advance as possible.
 Your available options for discounts and specials are going to be far greater the farther in advance you book.
 Another great idea is to be flexible in the days and times that you travel.
 As you shop for train fares try to find days and times where travelers make the trip less frequently and you are bound to save some money.
 On that note, if you can stick to slower trains or ones that require a transfer to another train you are most likely going to save money on your train fare.

-There are a few train stations in Bari to start your trip from including Bari Centrale and Bari Palese-Macchie.
-In Milan you have a few train station options to choose from for your arrival including Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
+When departing from Bari, you have various train station options to start your trip from including Bari Centrale and Bari Palese-Macchie.
+When arriving in Milan, you can end your journey in train stations like Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.

 Here are some other resources that might have the information you need